How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 You need to ask people to review your book.
 The more reviews a book has the more important Amazon thinks it is and the more visible (and appealing) it will be to possible buyers.

-And you need to get experts, influencers, even other authors to provide endorsements for your book that you can then place on your book’s Amazon page, on your website, in social media posts, and even on print book’s cover or dust jacket.
+And you need to get experts, influencers, even other authors to provide endorsements for your book that you can then place on your book’s Amazon page, on your website, in social media posts, and even on the print book’s cover or dust jacket.

 4. Get on podcasts.

 This is a great way to reach your ideal readers, and podcasts stay up for years.
-Better yet for you introverts out there, you don’t even have to leave your home.
+Better yet, for you introverts out there, you don’t even have to leave your home.

 ➡️The ins and outs of getting on podcasts are also covered in the online course The Best Book Marketing Strategies, a self-paced online course geared toward nonfiction authors.